WEAAD Online Forum

 About this event

-The forum was held on Friday, 17 June 2022, from 10am-1pm (ACST) and was opened by the Honourable Chris Picton MP, Minister for Health and Wellbeing.
+The forum will be held on Friday, 16 June 2023, from 10am-12.15pm (Adelaide time) and will opened by the Honourable Chris Picton MP, Minister for Health and Wellbeing (via recorded message).

 See it.
 Stop it.
 Prevent it.
 There's no excuse for abuse